inspire-eu-validation/monitoring-bulk-validation-tool/README.md

 - `errors_1` - failed assertions in the second validation.

 #### Conformity Indicators
-The Conformity Indicators **MDi1.1** and **MDi1.2** can be calculated by dividing the numbers of passed datasets and services found in validation results summary json by the numbers of available datasets DSi1.1 and services DSi1.2 found the Harvesting Console, i.e.:
+The metadata Conformity Indicators **MDi1.1** and **MDi1.2** can be calculated by dividing the numbers of passed datasets and services found in validation results summary json by the numbers of available datasets DSi1.1 and services DSi1.2 found in the Harvesting Console, i.e.:
 ```
 MDi1.1 = dataset_pass / DSi1.1
 MDi1.2 = service_pass / DSi1.2